 Home > Projects > Technology that works

 We have worked to create tech that’s durable that’s part of systems that work.
 That is easier said than done when the electricity goes out, there’s no water from the faucet, the roads are blocked.
 Our team has worked and has test and retested our systems for oxygen monitoring and tracking.
 We have also worked on ventilation and UV filtration of the air to reduce the risk of TB transmission.
-We have built our own ventilation device, with the leadership of Steven Marsh, with local parts that was able to work continuously to UV filter the often dusty post-quake air in order to reduce the chance of TB transmission in our ward.
+We have built our own ventilation device, with the leadership of Steven Marsh, with local parts and able to be repaired locally that was able to work continuously to UV filter the often dusty post-quake air in order to reduce the chance of TB transmission in our ward.
+We developed algorithms to track oxygen use and ensure efficiency of oxygen tanks that otherwise might run out in the middle

 We are working now to ensure that we are helping clinicians better and more quickly diagnose TB.
 We are working on designing and testing AI technology that takes into account the needs of clinicians and patients.
 The WHO now recommends AI technology for TB screening, allowing Xrays to be read even when there are no clinicians available to read films.
 Many technologies are built on datasets that are very different from the X-Rays we use.
 Their data is from older populations in Europe, North America, and Asia, where digital X-Rays are used and patients present more quickly to care and normally do not have history of past TB.
 Our patients have access more to plain films, are often young adults with very different TB presentations and sometimes have a history of past TB.
 These datasets are often healthy patients and those with TB, whereas we normally have been faced with sick patients with or without TB and want to ensure the technology is built to identify those with TB against a broad background of illness.